jennywohlfahrtstaetter/portfolio-website-jekyll/privacy.md

 This data is necessary for coordinating and managing your appointment.

 Calendly's privacy policy applies to the data collected through their platform, and you can review it on their website for more details on how your information is handled.
-By using Calendly, you consent to the processing of your data in accordance with their terms and privacy policy on: https://calendly.com/legal/privacy-notice and on https://calendly.com/legal.
+By using Calendly, you consent to the processing of your data in accordance with their terms and privacy policy on: [Privacy Policy](https://calendly.com/legal/privacy-notice){:target="_blank"} and on [Terms and Conditions](https://calendly.com/legal){:target="_blank"}.

 <hr>